hashicorp/terraform-provider-awscc/docs/resources/devopsguru_notification_channel.md

 Optional:

-- `message_types` (List of Dynamic) DevOps Guru message types to filter for
+- `message_types` (List of String) DevOps Guru message types to filter for
-- `severities` (List of Dynamic) DevOps Guru insight severities to filter for
+- `severities` (List of String) DevOps Guru insight severities to filter for

 <a id="nestedatt--config--sns"></a>